Coromandel resident Rex Eden woke at 3.30am on Wednesday morning to the sound of a tree falling, followed by thunder.

 Her daughter's car, which was parked on the downward side of Rex's ute, was a write-off after a large pohutukawa fell on it.

-The caravan which used to be parked beside the trees has been left a flattened wreck and the garage of another neighbouring property received some damage.
+The caravan which used to be parked beside the trees was a flattened wreck and the garage of another neighbouring property received some damage.

-Meanwhile, back in Whangamata, a Hilton Rd house was also badly damaged when a hillside from Chevron Cresc above slipped.
+Meanwhile, back in Whangamata, a Hilton Rd house was also badly damaged when a hillside slipped down from Chevron Cres.

 The holiday home was unoccupied at the time.

-Both roads north and south of Whangamata were closed for most of yesterday by large slips and the road to Waihi near Whiritoa remained closed today.
+Roads north and south of Whangamata were closed for most of yesterday by large slips.

-They were supported throughout the day and night by members of the Onemana Volunteer Rural Fire Force who also monitored roads north of Whangamata where several slips had fallen.
+They were supported by members of the Onemana Volunteer Rural Fire Force, who also monitored roads north of Whangamata where several slips had fallen.

-Shops closed early yesterday and many remained closed today as Eftpos, email and till services were unable.
+Some shops closed early and remained closed, as Eftpos, email and till services were unable.

 They were not expected to be available until Friday at the earliest.